 “I’ve been working here a while.
 Six months nearly.”

 “Of course,” I laugh.
 “That does not surprise me.”

 “What surprises me is how you can drink that stuff,” he says, pointing at my mocktail.
 “I mean, individually I like Tabasco and I like Worcestershire sauce.
-But in tomato juice?
+But with liquid ketchup?
 No m’aam.
 Guess you grow to like it?
 I could say that for a for a few Taiwanese dishes.”